theanine3D/render_chime/README.md

-# render_chime
+# Render Chime
-Render Chime - a Blender addon that plays a sound effect when your render has completed.
+Render Chime is a Blender (2.8x+ / 3.x / 4.x) addon that plays a sound effect when your render has completed.

+## Features
+- Sound effect can be customized via addon preferences.
+Most .WAV files should work.
+- Works on Windows and Linux.
+- Sound is triggered by both completed renders and texture bake tasks.

+## Notes
+- You may set a custom sound file (must be .wav format) in the addon's preferences, which can be accessed in the same preferences panel where you enable the addon.
+- Linux users must have at least 1 of the following audio packages installed in your distribution: PulseAudio, ALSA, or beep.
+The addon will attempt to play a sound using these packages in this order, using 'beep' as a fallback if the first two fail.

+## Installation
+1. Press the green Download button above and choose "Download ZIP"
+2. Open Blender Preferences and click on the "Addons" tab
+3. Click on the "install" button and select your newly downloaded ZIP